-A. No consumer generation system shall be connected to the Association's system, or operated in parallel with the Association's system, without prior written approval of the Association in accordance with the provisions of this Section 17 and the Association's Interconnection Requirements.

-- B. The consumer shall submit a completed application for interconnection of the consumer generation system in the form required by the Association.
+- A. No consumer generation system shall be connected to the Association's system, or operated in parallel with the Association's system, without prior written approval of the Association in accordance with the provisions of this Section 17 and the Association's Interconnection Requirements. - B. The consumer shall submit a completed application for interconnection of the consumer generation system in the form required by the Association.
 The Association will evaluate the application and proposed interconnection to determine whether they comply with the Association's tariff, interconnection requirements, and other applicable requirements. - C. The installation and operation of a consumer generation system must comply with the Association's Interconnection Requirements and all applicable federal, state, and local safety codes and requirements.
-Without limiting the generality of the foregoing, a consumer generation system must, at a minimum, comply with the following: - (1) Institute of Electrical and Electronics Engineers (IEEE) 1547 series of interconnection standards; and - (2) Underwriters' Laboratories (UL) standard 1741 for inverters, converters, controllers, and interconnection system equipment. - D. The consumer shall, at consumer's own cost, provide and install an external, visible break, lockable disconnect switch between the consumer generation system and the main service entrance equipment in a location designated approved by the Association and all necessary wiring between the disconnect switch and the consumer generation system.
-The disconnect switch shall be rated according to minimum National Electric Code (NEC) requirements and meet all other requirements set forth in the Association's Interconnection Requirements. - E. The Association may, in its discretion, waive the requirement of an external, visible break, lockable disconnect switch if the Association determines that other means of disconnecting the customer's generation meets all applicable codes, regulations, and the Association's safe work practiceseonsumer (1) agrees to allow the Association to disconnect both the consumer's non-utility generation and the consumer's load from the Association's system when disconnection of the consumer generation system is necessary; and (2) agrees that the Association shall not be liable for any damages or costs incurred as a result of such disconnection.
-The disconnection described in this paragraph may be accomplished in any manner determined by the Association, including but not limited to by P-removal of the service meter at the consumer's premises. - F. The Association may disconnect a consumer generation system from the Association's system by means of an external disconnect switch or any other means determined by the Association for any of the following reasons: - (1) failure of the consumer to comply with any provision of this Section 17 or the interconnection requirements;

-- (2) failure of the consumer to properly operate or maintain the consumer generation system and related equipment, or if the consumer generation system otherwise becomes unsafe; or - (3) the Association determines that disconnection is necessary to ensure the safety of personnel, the general public, or any Association facilities, or to prevent the disruption or degradation of electric service to other Association customers. - G. The consumer shall maintain general liability insurance covering the consumer generation system and related equipment.
+Without limiting the generality of the foregoing, a consumer generation system must, at a minimum, comply with the following:

+- (1) Institute of Electrical and Electronics Engineers (IEEE) 1547 series of interconnection standards; and - (2) Underwriters' Laboratories (UL) standard 1741 for inverters, converters, controllers, and interconnection system equipment. - D. The consumer shall, at consumer's own cost, provide and install an external, visible break, lockable disconnect switch between the consumer generation system and the main service entrance equipment in a location approved by the Association and all necessary wiring between the disconnect switch and the consumer generation system.
+The disconnect switch shall be rated according to minimum National Electric Code (NEC) requirements and meet all other requirements set forth in the Association's Interconnection Requirements. - E. The Association may, in its discretion, waive the requirement of an external, visible break, lockable disconnect switch if the Association determines that other means of disconnecting the customer's generation meets all applicable codes, regulations, and the Association's safe work practices. - F. The Association may disconnect a consumer generation system from the Association's system by means of an external disconnect switch or any other means determined by the Association for any of the following reasons: - (1) failure of the consumer to comply with any provision of this Section 17 or the interconnection requirements; - (2) failure of the consumer to properly operate or maintain the consumer generation system and related equipment, or if the consumer generation system otherwise becomes unsafe; or - (3) the Association determines that disconnection is necessary to ensure the safety of personnel, the general public, or any Association facilities, or to prevent the disruption or degradation of electric service to other Association customers. - G. The consumer shall maintain general liability insurance covering the consumer generation system and related equipment.
 Liability insurance coverage must be in an amount of no less than \$300,000.
 Prior to interconnection of the consumer generation system, the consumer shall provide to the Association proof of such insurance in a form specified by the Association.
 The consumer shall immediately notify the Association if the liability insurance policy is renewed, changed, or cancelled, and provide evidence of such renewal, change, or cancellation.
-In addition, between January 1 and January 31 of each year, annually the consumer shall provide to the Association updated proof of the required insurance coverage in a form specified by the Association.
+In addition, annually the consumer shall provide to the Association updated proof of the required insurance coverage in a form specified by the Association.
 If the consumer fails to maintain the required insurance coverage or fails to provide the required proof of insurance coverage, the Association may disconnect the consumer generation system or charge for the cost of providing coverage.